 Previously, the country had consisted of smaller, semi-independent regions that had their own leaders.
 After periods of unrest, the country became a unified republic in 1861.

 Mitre’s first immigrant ancestor to the New World, Ventura Mitropoulos, had arrived in Argentina from Venice in the late seventeenth century.

-It is said that Mitre’s ancestor left the Himara region in northern Epirus, which is located in northwestern Greece, around the year 1670, following the refusal of hundreds of young Greek men to be conscripted into the Ottoman Army.
+It is said that Mitre’s ancestor left the region of Himara in northern Epirus, located in northwestern Greece, around the year 1670, following the refusal of hundreds of young Greek men to be conscripted into the Ottoman Army.
 Most of these young men, including Ventura Mitropoulos, fled to Italy.
-Many of them lived for a time in Venice before sailing to South America.
+Many of them lived for a time in Venice before setting sail for South America.

 President of Argentina Bartolome Mitre spoke excellent Greek

 Mitre’s political prowess continued to expand, and he was eventually elected President of Argentina.
 National political unity had finally been achieved in Argentina, and a period of internal progress and reform was then able to begin there.

 However, during his one term in office, Mitre committed Argentina to an extremely ill-fated war against Paraguay.
 Never a popular campaign to begin with, negotiating peace and picking up the pieces afterward would fall to Mitre’s successor.

 According to legend, he never forgot his Greek roots.
 Although the first President of Argentina never visited Greece, he spoke excellent Greek.

 Mitre’s longest-lasting contribution to Argentina was the founding of the newspaper La Nación, which is still one of South America’s leading newspapers.